 This item is price-sensitive.
 Please contact us for the latest price.

-Prices seen are for a pack of 2 core licenses with Software Assurance for Core Infrastructure Server 2016 Datacenter.
-For the prices of the Standard Edition: Core Infrastructure Server 2016 Standard.
+Prices seen are for a pack of 2 core licenses with Software Assurance for Core Infrastructure Server 2016 Standard for Government.
+For Datacenter Edition prices: Core Infrastructure Server 2016 Datacenter for Government.

 We offer price breaks for quantities of five or more, so please contact us on this.

-For prices for a charity, church or educational organisation: Core Infrastructure Server 2016 Datacenter for Charities, Churches and Education or Core Infrastructure Server 2016 Standard for Charities, Churches and Education.
+For prices for a charity or church or educational organisation: Core Infrastructure Server 2016 Datacenter for Charities, Churches and Education or Core Infrastructure Server 2016 Standard for Charities, Churches and Education.